naomis-archive/github-testing-playground/README.md

 ## Live Version

-This repository is currently not deployed.
+This page is currently deployed.
+[View the live website](https://blog.nhcarrigan.com/git-and-github-ckdduz18c01a8yss1fg5dd7fg).

 ## Feedback and Bugs